 Char siew is an Asian Cantonese style of barbequed pork that is absolutely delicious.

-It is sweet, juicy and can be paired with noodle or rice although it tastes heavenly on its own already!
+It is sweet and juicy, and can be paired with noodles or rice although it tastes heavenly on its own already!

 As it is primarily an Asian dish, you might need to visit your local Asian supermarket if you haven’t got some of the staple ingredients like oyster sauce and sesame oil.

 But believe me, you will not be cooking this only once!